tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 take 10 $ (^2) <$> [1..]
 ```

-And here is the rendered answer that the frontend received from the kernel:
+And here is the rendered answer that the frontend received from the kernel

 `[1,4,9,16,25,36,49,64,81,100]`